PaloAltoNetworks/iac-scan-rules/src/main/resources/content/README.md

 Yes.
 Each Infrastructure as Code Template Policies go in template specific directories.
 Each rule is added as a file to their respective directories e.g. CFT template related rule files are added/edited to directory: ```src/main/resources/content/cft```

 ## How do i write the policy?
-Please see 'Let's Begin section'.
+Please see 'Policy Writting in Details' section.
 At higher level please create a policy file under the respective folder(tf, cft or k8) with a '.json' extension.

 ## What are cft.json, tf.json and k8s.json files in /src/main/resources/content/?